 A novel about a classic literature club, how monotonous must it be?

-Koten-bu is a novel like no other I've read before, with its classy and whimsical atmosphere, peculiar plot, smooth and easy-going narrative, amazing interactions between its quirky characters, plenty of references to western works and mysteries that are so simple yet with the way that they're presented they may seem like they're just as complex as the ones only Sherlock Holmes himself would be able to solve, with so many characteristics as these it's not an easy task to find a word to describe this novel, but if I had to choose, it
+Koten-bu is a novel like no other I've read before, with its classy and whimsical atmosphere, peculiar plot, smooth and easy-going prose, amazing interactions between its quirky characters, plenty of references to western works and mysteries that are so simple yet with the way that they're presented they may seem like they're just as complex as the ones only Sherlock Holmes himself would be able to solve.
+With so many characteristics as these it is not an easy task to find a word to describe this novel, but if I had to choose,

 𝐒𝐭𝐨𝐫𝐲 (and storytelling):

-Remember when I said that this novel was boring, well... in a general consensus it is, there's no action, no murders, no betrayals, none of this, only riddles to be solved by the Classic Club's members, but to me, I didn't feel bored not even for a second while reading this novel, sure the protagonist himself may be boring, as in a sense that the only thing that we know about him is the fact that he has a sister and he's not very fond of socializing, but just like many protagonists he's a blank P.O.V. character created for people to put themselves in his shoes and experience the story through his angle.
+Remember when I said that this novel was boring?
+Well... in a general consensus it is.
+There's no action, no murders, no betrayals, none of this.
+Only riddles to be solved by the Classic Club's members.
+But to me, I didn't feel bored not even for a second while reading this novel.
+Sure the protagonist himself may be boring, as in a sense that the only thing that we know about him is the fact that he has a sister and he's not very fond of socializing.
+But just like many protagonists, he's a blank P.O.V. character created for people to put themselves in his shoes and experience the story through his angle.
+But to counterweight this, there's always something interesting and noteworthy happening around him to keep me entertained.

 Oreki is a passive, calm and reserved person that prefers being alone reading novels or napping rather than spending time with other people.
 Chitanda is the president of the Classics Club and the one responsible for making the plot progress with her energetic personality and incessant curiosity, while she can be a polite, ladylike ojou-sama from a wealthy family she completely disregards the concept of personal space from time to time when she's doing her requests.
-Fukube is a cheerful yet sarcastic person that finds joy in the constant act teasing his best friend and lastly Ibara, she's a very strict person that can come off as annoying for most of the time, but she can also be friendly and pleasant when she wants to, as she developed a great friendship bond with Chitanda, whom she affectionately nicknamed "Chii-chan", and these are the members from the Classic Clubs who spend their youth in Kami High School solving mysteries.
+Fukube is a cheerful yet sarcastic and also rather flamboyant person that finds joy in the constant act teasing his best friend.
+And lastly Ibara, she's a very strict person that can come off as annoying for most of the time, but she can also be friendly and pleasant when she wants to, as she developed a great friendship bond with Chitanda, whom she affectionately nicknamed "Chii-chan".
+And these are the members from the Classic Clubs who spend their youth in Kami High School solving mysteries and dealing with their day-to-day routines.

 •Not so good protagonist;